mitsuoxv/jp-gasoline/README.md

 110.8, 112.4, 118.5, 118.5 respectively.

-Lag 2 assumes 110.8, and it is close to the most recent monthly margin 110.99 at 2021 Nov.
+Lag 2 assumes 110.8, and it is close to the most recent monthly margin 77.77 at 2022 Jul.
 Let us assume this margin of 110.8 over all lags between Dubai crude oil prices and retail prices.

 ![](README_files/figure-gfm/actual_counterfactual2-1.png)<!-- -->